 Walk under the city as you explore the Bourbon Tunnel

 Across the street from the square, behind the Basilica, you’ll find an underground tunnel.
-The Bourbon Tunnel is an underground passage, built to connect the military barracks to the Royal Palace.
+The Bourbon Tunnel (Galleria Borbonica) is an underground passage, built to connect the military barracks to the Royal Palace.

 It’s almost 400 years old and contains numerous passageways and cellars.
 You can’t tour the tunnels on your own.
 You’ll need to take a tour, but it’s often a fun, fascinating experience.
 The guides provide a wealth of information about the tunnels and their history.

 The original tunnel construction was never completed.
 The Bourbon dynasty that started the project eventually collapsed.
 During World War II, it became a bomb shelter, which is why it contains various relics from the 1940s.

 It’s also collected a variety of debris over the decades.
 You’ll pass vintage cars and even a monument to a leader of the early Italian fascist movement.

 The tours of the tunnel end at 5pm and typically take about one to two hours.
 You may also want to get your tickets ahead of time if you don’t want to miss out.

 Climb the tower at Ovo Castle (Castel dell’Ovo) to get a sweeping view of the coastline